 Scott Covert’s relationship with Iowa began when he was in eighth grade.

-He wanted to participate in Iowa’s high school football camp, but he wasn’t quite in high school.
+He wanted to participate in Iowa’s high school summer football camps, but he wasn’t quite in high school.
 Iowa coaches checked him out and decided he was big enough to handle himself.

-“I kind of sneaked in there,” said Covert, a defensive end for the Lake Forest (Ill.)
-High School Scouts.
+“I kind of sneaked in there,” Covert said in September, when he committed to the Hawkeyes.
 “I was old enough and the coaches thought I was big enough, so I got a spot.”

-Covert, son of former Pitt Panthers and Chicago Bears O-lineman Jimbo Covert, gave Iowa coaches a verbal commitment Saturday, picking the Hawkeyes over Pittsburgh.
+He was one of three D-lineman Iowa signed Wednesday.
+Covert, the son of former Pitt all-American and Chicago Bears all-pro Jimbo Covert, picked the Hawkeyes over Pitt.

-“(Morgan) said he was surprised I’m coming in as a D-lineman,” Scott Covert said.
+“(Morgan, Iowa’s O-line coach) said he was surprised I’m coming in as a D-lineman,” Covert said.
 “I spent some time at Iowa camps on the offensive line, but I was always going to be a defensive lineman.”

 “He doesn’t want me to feel like I have to fill his shoes,” Scott said.
 “He wants me to just fill my own shoes, be my own players.”